zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/using-preprovisioned-volumes.md

 /opt/pwx/bin/pxctl volume create <vol-name> --size <size>
 ```

-For more details on creating volumes using pxctl, click the link below.
+For more details on creating volumes using pxctl, [click here](/reference/cli/data-volumes/).

-{% page-ref page="../../reference/volumes.md" %}

 Alternatively, you can also use snapshots that you created previously.
-To learn more, click the link below.
+To learn more, [click here](/reference/cli/snapshots/).

-{% page-ref page="../../reference/command-line/snapshots/" %}

 ### Using the Portworx volume {#using-the-portworx-volume}